sujith-es/sujith-es/README.md

 # Hi there :wave:

 I'm Sujith Surendran and working as Solutions Architect @ [UST](https://www.ust.com/).
-I mainly code in C# and Java, but I am always learning new techonologies and tools.
+I mainly code in Python and Java, but I am always learning new techonologies and tools.
 I am currently exploring Hybrid cloud and various AWS services.

 I have expereince in

+- DevOps and SRE transformation
 - Application and web development
-- Big data platform
 - Cloud computing with AWS and Azure and GCP.
-- Kubernetes
+- Advanced Kubernetes with Multi Cloud

 You can contact me at es.sujit(@)gmail.com